A fire tore through an East New York home on Tuesday night, displacing several people and injuring one.

 Roughly 100 firefighters battled the blaze for over an hour, and finally brought it under control shortly before 7 p.m.
 Nearby fire hydrants, though still covered in snow, were fully functional during the operation.

-One person was left with minor injuries, per the FDNY, but eight people were displaced.
+One person was left with minor injuries, per the FDNY, but 12 were displaced, per the American Red Cross, which offered emergency assistance to residents on the scene.
 The home sustained significant smoke and water damage, including charred structural elements and a hole in the roof, city records show.
 The Department of Buildings issued a full vacate order after inspecting the property.

 In its post-fire inspection, the DOB also found that the two-family home had been illegally converted into a five-family dwelling.